top of page

 Belonging to the Oto-Manguean language family, Amuzgo shares similarities with Mixteco.
 Mexico’s Instituto Nacional de Lenguas Indígenas (National Indigenous Languages Institute) officially recognizes four variants: Northern, Southern, Upper Eastern Amuzgo, and Lower Eastern.
 While they are mostly mutually intelligible, there are major differences between Western (Northern and Southern) and Eastern (Upper and Lower Eastern) variants.

-There is little information on the origins of the Amuzgo people.
+There is little information about the origins of the Amuzgo people.
 One theory suggests that they migrated from the Pánuco River area, traveling through the Mexican Plateau and Puebla before arriving and establishing themselves in Oaxaca and Guerrero.
 Another theory, based on their oral tradition, suggests that they migrated from the Pacific islands.
 It is also likely that their migration to the northern edge of the Mixtec territory arose from the need to flee ethnic conflict with Mixtec communities.

 Why are the Amuzgo migrating?

-For the Amuzgo, migration is more often than not a matter of survival rather than choice.
+For the Amuzgo, migration is a matter of survival rather than choice.
 The majority live in constant danger, regularly facing violent attacks, ethnic and gender-based violence, kidnappings, and land evictions.
 Organized crime recruitment and cartel violence are also ongoing concerns that threaten individuals' lives and have created severe instability in their communities.
 These factors combined have generated extremely dangerous and insecure environments, forcing many to seek safety and asylum abroad.

-Over the past decade, violent crime in Mexico has radically altered migration patterns, and has contributed to widespread internal displacement.
+Over the past decade, violent crime in Mexico has radically altered migration patterns and has contributed to widespread internal displacement.
 Since 2009, estimates suggest that more than 310,000 individuals have been forcibly displaced across Mexico.
 In 2017 alone, 20,000 people were displaced, with Indigenous communities being the most affected.
 Notably, Indigenous peoples accounted for 60% of those displaced, highlighting their greater vulnerability to structural instability.

 The Roles And Importance Of Amuzgo Interpreters